Dark-Dionysos/Rime-Rime-Wade-Giles-Romanization/README.md

 - Press `u` for jyutping (Cantonese phonetic) reverse lookup.
 Then input a Cantonese phonetic and the corresponding Wade-Giles Romanizationwill be output.
 - Press the grave for pinyin reverse lookup.
 - Press the `X` key for stroke reverse lookup.
+- Press the `v` key for tsangchieh code reverse lookup.